pavelsaman/pavelsaman.github.io/_posts/2019-09-16-bash-files-for-interactive-non-login-shells.md

 I also think that interactive non login shell is the most common for home users.
 Such a shell will probably be started more often than any other shell, so let's stick to this option to show how I organise the files that get executed after this shell is started.

-`~/.bashrc` could be really long, but the point is that when you want to add some other commands (tweak your command prompt etc.), it should most likely go into this file.
+`~/.bashrc` could be really long, but the point is that when you want to add some other commands (tweak your command prompt, etc.), it should most likely go into this file.
 As you add more commands, it can grow so much that you lose yourself in it.
 That's where some organisation comes in.

 I simply create `~/.bash_aliases` and `~/.bash_export` files.
 It could be already obvious what I put in them, but let's have a look at oth of them: